pvdz/heatfiler/README.md

 ![runcode](https://f.cloud.github.com/assets/209817/1846705/ca30bc44-7612-11e3-96b2-b4863351b7fd.png)

 Select whether you are inputting code or a list of files.
 There will be a placeholder to get you started.
+The placeholder looks ugly on firefox :( But only because the spec for placeholder is messed up.
+Just press the example button.

 For code, just enter the JavaScript code.
 It will be included through a dynamic `<script>` tag.

-For the files, enter each file on its own line.
-Prefix something with `@` to have it eval as regular code instead of file path.
-Prefix with a `+` or `-` to load it and include or exclude it from the stats.
+For the files, enter each file on its own line;

+- Prefix something with `@` to have it eval as regular code instead of file path.
+- Prefix with a `+` or `-` to load it and include or exclude it from the stats.
 All files will be fetched and loaded (dynamic `<script>` tags) in given order.
-Without prefix, `+` is assumed.
+- Without prefix, `+` is assumed.
+- Prefix `#` for comments

+All prefixes must be first chars.
+Whitespace is not ignored because I'm lazy.

 ## Heatmap